JerryX1110/RPCMVOS/README.md

 (to be continued...)

 ## Citation
-If you find this work is useful for your research, please consider citing:
+If you find this work is useful for your research, please consider giving us a star 🌟 and citing it by the following BibTeX entry.:

  ```latex
 @inproceedings{xu2022reliable,